-Most people know Botox for its cosmetic effects, like minimizing the appearance of wrinkles, but Botox has been used for years to treat conditions from hyperhydrosis, to migraines, to TMD (or disorders that stem from problems with the jaw joint and surrounding facial muscles).
+Most people know Botox for its cosmetic effects, like minimizing the appearance of wrinkles, but Botox has been used for years to treat conditions like hyperhydrosis, migraines, TMD (or disorders that stem from problems with the jaw joint and surrounding facial muscles), and more.
 When it’s used on the face, a little dose here and there can halt the signs of aging (should that be something you're interested in doing), but sometimes too much of a good thing can produce less than stellar results.

-We spoke with Joshua Zeichner, MD, director of cosmetic and clinical research in Dermatology at Mount Sinai Hospital in New York City, to find out exactly what Botox is, why some people may be unsatisfied with the results, and how to correct a “bad” Botox session.
+We spoke with Joshua Zeichner, MD, director of cosmetic and clinical research in Dermatology at Mount Sinai Hospital in New York City, and Annie Chiu, MD, board certified dermatologist and founder of The Derm Institute, to find out exactly what Botox is, why some people may be unsatisfied with the results, and how to correct a “bad” Botox session.

 Avoid Future Mistakes by Understanding How Botox Works